hsk/trans/typeclass/impl_tclass.md

   In addition to the basic type checking algorithm, an implementation of type classes also requires some form of program transformation.

   In all current Haskell compilers this takes the form of dictionary conversion, using functions as hidden parameters to overloaded values.
-  We present ecient techniques for type checking and dictionary conversion.
+  We present efficient techniques for type checking and dictionary conversion.
   A number of optimizations and extensions to the basic type class system are also described.

 ## 1 Introduction

-  In the study of programming languages, the term overloading is used to describe the ability of a single symbol to have dierent interpretations as determined by the context in which it appears.
+  In the study of programming languages, the term overloading is used to describe the ability of a single symbol to have different interpretations as determined by the context in which it appears.
   Standard examples of this include the use of + to represent both addition of integers and addition of oating point quantities, or the use of == to compare both character values and pointers.
   In each case, the intended meaning of the overloaded symbol can be determined from the types of the arguments to which it is applied.
   One common approach is to completely resolve overloading at compile time.
-  The compiler installs type specic meanings for all overloaded symbols, based either on type information attached to operands (the usual case) or some more general overloading resolution mechanism.
+  The compiler installs type specific meanings for all overloaded symbols, based either on type information attached to operands (the usual case) or some more general overloading resolution mechanism.
   A significant drawback to this approach is that overloaded operations cannot be abstracted while retaining their overloaded nature.

-  A more dynamic approach to overloading which preserves the ability to abstract overloaded denitions is found in object oriented languages.
+  A more dynamic approach to overloading which preserves the ability to abstract overloaded definitions is found in object oriented languages.
   Here, resolution of overloaded operations occurs at run time.
   There are two particular problems to be dealt with.

-  How do we determine which interpretation of an overloaded operator should be used in any particular situation?
+  - How do we determine which interpretation of an overloaded operator should be used in any particular situation?
 There are many examples for which the appropriate overloading cannot be determined at compile time.
-  For example, in a program that uses the function double = x :x + x to double both integer and oating point values, there is no way to x any single interpretation for the + symbol.
+  For example, in a program that uses the function double = λx.x + x to double both integer and oating point values, there is no way to fix any single interpretation for the + symbol.

-  How do we ensure that overloaded values are only ever used with appropriate arguments?
+  - How do we ensure that overloaded values are only ever used with appropriate arguments?
   For example, it would probably not make sense to try to add two character values.
   As a result, we must also ensure that the double function is never applied to a character value.

-  Standard ML uses two dierent approaches to overloading.
+  Standard ML uses two different approaches to overloading.

-  The type of each arithmetic operator such as + must be uniquely determined from its context, possibly by inserting an explicit type declaration.
+  - The type of each arithmetic operator such as + must be uniquely determined from its context, possibly by inserting an explicit type declaration.
-  This compile time resolution of overloaded operators is not able to preserve the full overloading of + in the double function; one specic implementation of + must be chosen.
+  This compile time resolution of overloaded operators is not able to preserve the full overloading of + in the double function; one specific implementation of + must be chosen.

-  Standard ML introduces a notion of equality types to deal with the typing of the equality function.
+  - Standard ML introduces a notion of equality types to deal with the typing of the equality function.
-  This is undesirable because it forces the programmer to accept a particular structural denition of equality { one which tests for equality of representation rather than equality of represented value.
+  This is undesirable because it forces the programmer to accept a particular structural definition of equality { one which tests for equality of representation rather than equality of represented value.
-  In addition, Appel [1] reports that \Equality types add signicant complexity to the language and its implementation".
+  In addition, Appel [1] reports that \Equality types add significant complexity to the language and its implementation".

   An alternative approach to the treatment of overloading was introduced by Wadler and Blott [11] based on the notion of a type class and is intended to provide a uniform and general framework for solving exactly these kinds of problems.
   Type classes are most widely known for their use in the functional programming language Haskell [6] where they are used mostly to deal with standard primitive functions such as + and ==.
-  In addition, we have also found that type classes can be useful in more specic application areas where they can help to produce clear and modular programs [7].
+  In addition, we have also found that type classes can be useful in more specific application areas where they can help to produce clear and modular programs [7].
   We should also mention that there does not appear to be any significant reason why the use of type classes should be limited to non-strict, purely functional languages: in principle, any language based on the basic Hindley/Milner/Damas type system could be extended to support the use of type classes.

   This paper is meant to serve as a practical guide for the implementation of type classes.
   Previous work in this area has concentrated on the typing rules and has culminated in a set of syntax-directed typing derivations which are the basis for our type checker.
   Here we will use the typing rules to create a concrete algorithm which both type checks and transforms the program.
   We hope to reveal the essential simplicity of both the theory and implementation of type classes.
-  Our concerns are type checking programs eciently, generating the best possible code from the type checker, and introducing a number of simple extensions to type classes which can be incorporated into our basic framework.
+  Our concerns are type checking programs efficiently, generating the best possible code from the type checker, and introducing a number of simple extensions to type classes which can be incorporated into our basic framework.
   This work is the result of our experience implementing type classes in both the Yale Haskell compiler and the Gofer interpreter..

 ## 2 Type classes - a summary

-  We begin by summarizing the main features of a system of type classes for a very simple and well known example - the denition of an equality operator, written as `==`, that is:
+  We begin by summarizing the main features of a system of type classes for a very simple and well known example - the definition of an equality operator, written as `==`, that is:

   - polymorphic: use of the operator is not restricted to values of any single type.
   - overloaded: the interpretation of equality is determined by the types of its arguments.
-  - extensible: the denition of equality can be extended to include new datatypes.
+  - extensible: the definition of equality can be extended to include new datatypes.

   Our example programs will be written using the concrete syntax of Haskell with explanatory comments where necessary.